Alexey Stiop: Grand Canyon National Park, Arizona, USA

 Iconic Vistas & Amazing Light—Capture Stunning Images of Bryce, Zion & the Grand Canyon

 The striking desert landscapes of the American Southwest have long captivated photographers who have sought to arrest its drama in images.
 Standing on the edge of the Grand Canyon’s 5,000-foot precipice, looking at layers of color and shadow, marveling at the pink spires of Bryce Canyon's sandstone hoodoos, witnessing the plumes of water pouring off the cliffs at Zion...
-These classic vistas pose thrilling opportunities for photographers, and our intimate adventure promises many chances to capture these scenes and more.
+These classic vistas pose thrilling opportunities for photographers, and our intimate adventure promises many chances to capture these scenes and more—including dramatic aerial shots over Bryce from a helicopter!
 We explore lesser-known corners of all three famed Southwest national parks, staying in historic park lodges along the way.
 By traveling in the quieter seasons of spring and fall, visitors are fewer, and the light is simply amazing.

 Survey the Grand Canyon's layered chasm from the more remote and less-visited North Rim, on our out-of-the-ordinary canyonlands photography adventure